-- 1. Don't be fooled by the appearance of the element, it should look dirty. - 2.
 Check the element for uneven dirt patterns.
-A dirty element is a valuable clue to dust leakage or gasket sealing problems.
-A dust trail or pattern on the element clean side is a sign that the element gasket was not firmly sealed or that a dust leak exists.
+The dirty element is a valuable clue to dust leakage or gasket sealing problems.
+A dust trail or pattern on the element clean side is a sign that the element was not firmly sealed or that a dust leak exists.
 Make sure the cause of the leak is identified and rectified before replacing the element.